CARCs and RARCs: What they are and how to use them

 • RARC: Remittance Advice Remark Code

-For instance, that could mean an adjustment based on contractual obligation (CO) which may be immovable on this claim, or it could be labeled as contractual obligation but in fact is based on misinterpretation of the contract, resulting in underpayment.
+For instance, that could mean an adjustment based on contractual obligation (CO) which may be immovable on this claim, or it could be labeled as contractual obligation but in fact is based on misinterpretation of the contract, resulting in a lower payment amount.

 An example of adjustment: